Build Your Own Thingsquare Starter Kit

 The easiest way to get started with the Thingsquare IoT platform is to get a ready-made Starter Kit, but if you are ok with handling electronics and downloading firmware to chips, you can build one yourself.

-A Starter Kit consists of a set of wireless nodes and one gateway that connects them to the Internet.
+A Starter Kit consists of a set of wireless nodes and one access point that connects them to the Internet.

-There are several options available for both the wireless nodes and the gateway.
+There are several options available for both the wireless nodes and the access point.

 2.4 GHz Hardware